-Gravity Loss: any ship whose S-Drive is broken, loses its artificial gravity as well, making all actions on the ship count as Zero-G.
+Gravity Loss: any ship whose speed has been reduced to 0" by DrM, loses its artificial gravity as well, making all actions on the ship count as Zero-G.

-7.12-REPAIR
+7.13-REPAIR

 Spacecraft are equipped with abundant spare parts, many of which are multi-functional.
 Likewise, they are equipped with a series of remotely operated repair drones with an equipment bonus equal to the S-Drive level of the craft.
-When damage occurs to a spacecraft, crewmen at specific stations can use their actions to work the repair-drone systems to attempt to fix the damage.
-To fix a damaged system by 1 level takes 1 turn rolls DT16; Asset as listed below; Tool Kit.
-To attempt return a broken system to level 0 functionality takes 1 turn and DT24; Asset listed below; Tool Kit.
-The table below indicates which Asset applies and from which station the repair may be attempted.
+When damage occurs to a spacecraft, crewmen at specific stations can use their actions to work the repair-drone systems to attempt to remove various markers.
 If the first attempt to repair a system fails, there is a 25% chance that further repair attempts for that system will require EVA action.
 The ship may not move during EVA repair attempts.